James Robison (televangelist): Dominionism

-In 1979, Robison lost his regular slot on WFAA-TV in Dallas for repeatedly attacking homosexuality, which he said was "almost too repulsive to imagine... one of the vilest sins known to man."
-In August 1980, he spoke at the National Affairs Briefing (NAB), held in Dallas’s Reunion Arena where he famously said, "I'm sick and tired of hearing about all the radicals and the perverts and the liberals and the leftists and the communists coming out of the closet.
+In 1979, Robison lost his regular slot on WFAA-TV in Dallas for repeatedly attacking homosexuality, which he said was "almost too repulsive to imagine ... one of the vilest sins known to man."
+In August 1980, he spoke at the National Affairs Briefing (NAB), held in Dallas's Reunion Arena where he famously said, "I'm sick and tired of hearing about all the radicals and the perverts and the liberals and the leftists and the communists coming out of the closet.
 It's time for God's people to come out of the closet, out of the churches, and change America!".
 According to Mike Huckabee, who was Robison's communications director at the time, that rally was the genesis of the organization Moral Majority.

 Robison eventually rose to become one of the more prominent and popular conservative religious leaders in politics during the early 1980s.
 However, in the mid-1980s, Robison abruptly withdrew from his political activities.
 He instead began focusing on his own church community, on church unity, and on seeking forgiveness.
 By his own admission, his demanding schedule had consumed him, and the popularity he had so quickly achieved, together with an increasing desire for more such admiration, had changed him into someone he no longer recognized and did not like.
 This opinion was held doubly by his wife, Betty.
 Around this time he changed his religious views from evangelicalism to the charismatic movement, leaving the Southern Baptist Convention in the process.

-He with his wife, Betty, are members of Gateway Church, the DFW megachurch formerly pastored by Robert Morris, who resigned after allegations he sexually abused a minor in the 1980s.
+He with his wife, Betty, had been members of Gateway Church, the DFW megachurch formerly pastored by Robert Morris, who resigned after allegations he sexually abused a minor in the 1980s and eventually was convicted as a child sex offender (He was incarcerated for six months before being released in March 2026 and placed on probation for the remainder of his 10-year sentence).
 It was reported that Robison accompanied Morris in 1987 to meet the family of the 12-year-old girl Morris had abused over a period of years.
-Robison released a video on X refuting the claim, and added that he has a statement from the victim's attorney saying he was not present at the meeting.
+Robison released a video on X refuting the claim, and added that he had a statement from the victim's attorney saying he was not present at the meeting.
 Robison went on further to condemn Morris' actions.

 In 2010, he convened a meeting in Dallas with several prominent conservative religious leaders, including Richard Land and Tony Perkins, in order to make plans to replace Barack Obama with a more socially conservative president in 2012.

-LIFE Today TV program
+LIFE Today television program

-The Robisons' TV program, the daily television program LIFE Today, airs around the world on various television networks, both secular and Christian, such as Trinity Broadcasting Network, and Daystar.
+The Robisons' television program, the daily television show LIFE Today, has aired around the world on various television networks, both secular and Christian, such as Trinity Broadcasting Network, and Daystar Television Network.
 It can also be seen on internet podcasts, as well as the Life Outreach International official website.
 LIFE Today often features guest interviews, musical guests and real stories from various guest viewers along with segments presenting the ministry's third-world mission outreach programs.